 Block Range Archery 48

 Since the Block brand designs their products to stop their arrows with friction and not force, they boast some of the longest-lasting bow targets in the world.
-Their large-and-in-charge Range Archery 48 target will stop any broadhead for crossbow bolt with ease for a very long time.
+Their large-and-in-charge Range Archery 48 will stop any broadhead for crossbow bolt with ease for a very long time.

 At 4-feet by 4-feet, this hoss is meant for semi-permanent placement at home or the range.
-Its large surface area allows you to hang any printed paper target or target tape and master your skills.
+Its large surface area allows you to hang any printed paper target or tape and master your skills.
 If you own an archery shop or train other shooters, the Block Range Target is an excellent ‘shots-per-dollar’ investment for pro shops.

 But you don’t have to be a pro to enjoy the Block Range Archery 48.
-It’ll also be an intelligent investment if you’re a hopeless bow addict who wants to level up your target practice game.
+It’ll also be an intelligent investment if you’re a hopeless bow addict who wants to level up your archery game.
 If you’re the type to launch 1,000 practice shots a week downrange, you’ll be able to do so for years with this beast.